somegoat/somegoat/README.md

-Just here for understanding the APTOS ecosystem and zkRollups.
+Just here for understanding the Blockchain ecosystem and zkRollups.

-BUIDLing Aptboom.
+BUIDLing in stealth.